cube3power/atsd/rule-engine/email-action.md

 To enable email notifications for a metric of interest, open the **Alerts > Rules** page and create a new rule.

-Specify the rule name, metric name, and an expression to evaluate incoming series samples.
-To receive an email message if a value exceeds the threshold, set window type to `count=1` and enter `value > {threshold}` as the expression.
+Specify the rule name, metric name, and a condition to evaluate incoming series samples.
+To receive an email message if a value exceeds the threshold, set window type to `count=1` and enter `value > {threshold}` as the condition.

 ![email_alert_notags](images/email_alert_notags.png)

 Once the rule is active, you can verify its configuration by reviewing records listed on the **Alerts > Open** page.
-If the expected alerts are missing, verify that the data has been received and check the expression.
+If the expected alerts are missing, verify that the data has been received and check the condition.

 ## Grouping Windows by Tag